Ken Hiltner

 Eng 24 introduces students to a variety of perspectives on the climate crisis.
 In order to do so, each year more than twenty scholars and activists speak to the class about their work on the crisis.
 Hence, Eng 24 is an unusual class.
 Unlike a conventional lecture, where a single instructor speaks to the class, students in Eng 24 learn from a range of exceptionally knowledgeable individuals.
 Eng 24 also has a significant personal component.
 Indeed, if you really want to jump in and do something about the climate crisis but are not quite sure where to start, Eng 24 is designed to not only offer the examples of people who are making a difference in a variety of interesting ways, but also introduce local initiatives, such as the Eco Vista project.
 Eng 24 also introduces a variety of UCSB professors and the courses that they teach addressing the climate crisis, as well as a range of UCSB environmental programs.

-Here are a few of our speakers from the Spring of 2022- Bill McKibben has been called “probably the nation’s leading environmentalist” by The Boston Globe.
+Here are a few of our recent speakers- Bill McKibben has been called “probably the nation’s leading environmentalist” by The Boston Globe.

 - Kim Stanley Robinson, a New York Times bestselling author and winner of the Hugo, Nebula, and Locus awards, is the most respected cli-fi (climate fiction) novelist writing today.